DNSCrypt/dnscrypt-proxy/.github/ISSUE_TEMPLATE/support.md

 it had been documented, feel free to proudly improve the documentation (it is a wiki).

 Thanks for reading all this, and have a wonderful day.

--->
+(you can now delete all this to start writing a beautiful blank page) -->